WE DETER CRIMINAL BEHAVIOR

 Thorn partners with government agencies, NGOs and the world’s largest technology companies in an effort to develop solutions in the fight against the sexual exploitation of children.
 Furthermore, we conduct independent research to better understand the issue as well as lead awareness efforts to help shine a light on the severity of this problem and engage more people in creating solutions.

-The Thorn Technology Task Force, founded in 2010, is the largest gathering of technology companies focused on developing new approaches to tackle child sexual exploitation.
+The Thorn Technology Task Force, founded in 2010, is the largest gathering of technology companies focused on developing new approaches to address child sexual exploitation.

-The Thorn Sound Practices Guide helps companies learn about proven practices and tools that exist to help to identify, remove, report and prevent child abuse content and behavior on their platforms.
+The Thorn Sound Practices Guide helps companies learn about proven practices and tools that exist to help to identify, remove, report and prevent child sexual abuse content and exploitative behavior on their platforms.

 Online Demand Study w/ ASU

-We partnered with Arizona State University to measure the demand for sex being sold online.
+We partnered with Arizona State University to measure the demand for sex being sold online nationwide.